berkbogac-akgunes/UserAuthService/README.md

 - Role-based authorization (USER / ADMIN)
 - Protected admin endpoints

-The application is fully containerized using Docker and deployed to the cloud with Railway.
+The application is fully containerized using Docker.

 ---